MathewKJ2048/ASCII-art/README.md

 # ASCII-art
-An ASCII art generator written in java using swing
+An ASCII art generator written in java using swing.

 ## Installation: